 Wednesday, 20 June 2018

 We are pleased to announce that version 18.1 of Communicare is now publicly available after having been successfully released to several sites as a limited release.
-Information about the new version 18.1 features is provided below.
+Information about the new version 18.1 features is provided below and are also demonstrated in our new Communicare Version 18.1 Feature Demonstration.

 Development of version 18.2 is already complete and is now available as a limited release.
 Information about v18.2 features is also provided below.